Sagrada Familia and Park Guell Combo Audio Ticket

 Though often referred to as a single tower, the facade boasts four:

-Insider Tip!
-Just remember, with its popularity, tickets sell out fast!
+Insider Tip: With its popularity, tickets sell out fast!
 Be sure to book online in advance to avoid disappointment.

 Entering the basilica requires a pre-booked ticket.
 This helps manage crowds and provides a smooth experience.
-Tickets sell out fast, so you will need to book a separate Tower Access Ticket to explore the basilica’s towers.
+Tickets sell out fast, so you must book a separate Tower Access Ticket to explore the basilica’s towers.

 Note: Kids under five are not allowed.

 If you are not interested in going up the towers, you can always opt for the General Entry Ticket.
 This ticket also includes an audio guide.
 Once you have your ticket, look for the general entrance on Carrer de la Marina.
-This is right next to the Nativity Facade, identifiable by the black umbrellas placed near the entrance.
+This is next to the Nativity Facade, which is identifiable by the black umbrellas near the entrance.
 You can use the lift to go up the tower and experience the beauty of Barcelona from the top.
-According to the official rules, you must return down the stairs, but in special situations, you can also use the lift.
+According to the official rules, you must return down the stairs, but you can also use the lift in special situations.

 At 65 meters (214 feet), the tower on the Nativity Facade offers great views of the city and the basilica.
 This facade lets you get a closer look at the intricate details carved under Gaudi’s presence.
 He was alive when this facade was built.